Skip to Content

 Ignition System Maintenance & Repairs

-There aren’t a ton of ignition system maintenance or repairs chores, but below, you’ll find the most common ones.
+There aren’t a ton of ignition system maintenance or repair chores, but below, you’ll find the most common ones.

 Small Engine FAQs

-Here are the most common ignition system questions I’m asked.
+Here are the most common questions I’m asked about ignition systems.

 Can I use any spark plug in my small engine?